ophirhan/cnsr-vlc-viewer-addon/README.md

 For more on lua [this tutorial](https://www.tutorialspoint.com/lua/index.htm) will help you get up and running in little to no time.<br/>

+### How To Contribute?

+Changing and pushing to the main branch is not possible, in order to contribute to our code you'll need to:

+1. Fork this repo.
+2. Work on a new local branch.
+3. Push the changes from the local branch to github.
+4. Create a new pull request (to merge the changes from you branch to our main branch), and wait for it's approval.

 # Founders